sinai-dev/OSLDocs/Basics/SLMenu.md

 # SL Menu

-The <b>SideLoader Menu</b> can be used for generating Templates from existing Items, Status Effects and Enchantment recipes, and has a few other various helpers.
+The <b>SideLoader Menu</b> can be used for the creation and editing of SL Packs and their contents, as well as some other features.

 ## Using The Menu